SpongePowered/SpongeDocs/source/plugin/debugging.rst

 +++++++

 No action needed.
 As soon as you save the file, it will be rebuilt and automatically hotswapped with the currently running debug.
-So as long as you did not change this particular default behavior, you will not have to trigger a manual hotswap.
+Unless you changed this particular default behavior, you will not have to trigger a manual hotswap.